 Bear in mind that the efficacy of Descovy has not been established in females who have receptive vaginal sex.

-Truvada and Descovy are generally considered to be safe, but some individuals may experience adverse effects.
+Truvada and Descovy are safe, but some individuals may experience adverse effects.
 Several of these negative effects may be severe.

 Consult a healthcare professional before initiating Descovy or Truvada for PrEP to discuss any health conditions you may have and the potential side effects and benefits of PrEP.
-For instance, if you have severe kidney disease, you may not take these medications.
+For instance, you may not take these medications if you have severe kidney disease.

 Additionally, inform your doctor if you have ever had hepatitis B. Withdrawing from Truvada or Descovy may exacerbate a hepatitis B infection.

-A healthcare professional will monitor your liver function and treat any recurrent hepatitis B infections.
+A healthcare professional will monitor your liver function and treat recurrent hepatitis B infections.

 It is critical to avoid PrEP medications if you have HIV.
 If you take the drug while living with HIV, the medicine may develop resistance to the virus.